Numbered Archaeological Locations|

 9. The islands of Samothrace.

 11 Marmaris, the peninsula is Caria; Located from 12 Pinara to 13 Kemer are Roman period remains at Gemiler Island, Tlos, Letoum, Xanthus, Patara, Kalkan, Aperiae, Kerova Isld., Myra, Finike, Olympus & Phaselis; 14 Termessus; South of Termessus near Perga is Attaleia/Antalya.
 [Archaeology, July 1995, p.
-57.]
+57.]; 15 Platea - is located above Athens on the Gulf to Thebes.

 Continuing numbering starting with number 21: